valango/timewaste/README.md

 ```

 This tells us that code sequence **`e`**, although gobbling up a gargantuan chunk
-of execution time might not be the main culprit because some of it's sub-parts or
+of execution time, might not be the main culprit, because some of it's sub-parts or
 functions called, did the most.

 Also, there have been some problem with function **`f`** which sometimes (not always,